More Photographs & Further Details

 1916, 1970 & 1990s. #3-5 Carter & Sons in Marlborough Street (became Budgens).
 The shop was owned by four generations of the Carter family – John, Albert, Cecil, John and Norman, until it was sold in 1996.
 The shop was a grocery, butchers, paraffin and corn stores.
 Deliveries were made to all the surrounding villages, firstly with horse and cart and later with motor vans.
 In Carter’s at this time the counters went round the sides of the shop and assistants served the customer over this counter.
 The bill was paid at a small wooden kiosk just inside the door.
 The men all wore long white aprons and this continued until well into the 1950s.
 The Carter family lived over the shop; note the lace curtains in one of the upstairs windows.
 When John and Norman took over the shop they gradually enlarged the business, taking over the shop next door which had housed Jack O’Newbury’s cleaners.
 On the retirement of Mr Percy Taylor from his butcher’s shop in the Corn Market the premises were purchased by Carter’s who continued to run it as a butchers and slaughter house.
 The meat business moved back into the main shop and the premises extended at the back.
 The small building on the right of the picture was the office for the shop.
 Previously this had been a cafe run by Cyril Carter’s sisters, Phyllis Johnson and Kathleen Hogan.
 They eventually moved to the bakery in the Market Place (Lays) which became Hogan’s.
 Albert Carter is the man outside in the bowler hat.
 Young Cyril Carter was driving the delivery trap as, during the war, labour was scarce so he had to help out whenever he could.

-Budgens eventually closed down in 2018 and the premises has been empty since, except for #5, which was taken over by Costa Coffee.
-Plans are in progress in 2020 to convert all three to domestic flats.
+In 1996 Carter’s was taken over by Budgens.
+Some years later a large Tesco supermarket was built at the top of Park Road, followed by an Aldi and Waitrose, with the result that Budgens eventually closed down in 2018.
+The premises has been empty since, except for #5, which was taken over by Costa Coffee.
+Plans are in progress in 2020 to convert all three buildings to domestic flats.

 1916. #18-22 Mr Parker’s Corn Stores, Tea Rooms and shop in Marlborough Street.
 Mr Parker had been there from at least 1895.
 The Police Station and Telephone Exchange now stand on this site.
 Left to right Mr Edgington; Horace Hickman; J. Parker; Frank Wheeler.